Cameco Corporation (CCJ) EPS growth this year is -92.10%: Get Prepared for Trading Lift Off - News Daemon

 Technical Analysis of Cameco Corporation (CCJ)

-Going through the that latest performance of [Cameco Corporation, CCJ].
-Its last 5-days volume of 4.25 million was inferior to the volume of 7.12 million it revealed a year ago.
-During the previous 9 days, stock’s Stochastic %D was recorded 26.89% While, its Average True Range was 0.81.
+If we take a close look at the recent performances of Cameco Corporation (NYSE: CCJ), its last 5-days Average volume was 4.39 million that shows plunge from its year to date volume of 7.07 million.
+During the previous 9 days, stock’s Stochastic %D was recorded 32.28% While, its Average True Range was 0.70.

+Raw Stochastic average of Cameco Corporation (CCJ) in the period of the previous 100 days is set at 10.61%, which indicates a major fall in contrast to 31.90% during the last 2-weeks.
+If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 31.62% that was lower than 57.00% volatility it exhibited in the past 100-days period.